Sazan: Antiquity

 Sazan was known as Sason (Σάσων) to the ancient Greeks, and Saso to the ancient Romans.
-Pseudo Scylax mentioned it in the Periplus.
-And Polybius wrote that there had been a military encounter there in 215 BC between the forces of Philip V of Macedon and the Romans.
+Pseudo-Scylax mentioned it in his Periplus.
+Polybius wrote that there had been a military encounter there in 215 BC between the forces of Philip V of Macedon and the Romans.
 The island was part of the Roman Empire, and later came under Byzantine rule.
-In 1279, it was captured by the Anjou of Naples, and in the 14th century it was held by Albanian lords, often under the protection of the Republic of Venice.